How to Switch from a Non-Tech Background to a Tech Job in Canada

 (Up)

-How can I transition from a non-tech background to a tech job in Canada?
+How can I switch from a non-tech background to a tech job in Canada?

-What are the networking opportunities in Canada's tech scene?
+What transferable skills are valued in Canada's tech industry?

-How should I prepare for job applications and interviews in Canada's tech industry?
+How should I prepare for job interviews in Canada's tech sector?

 You may be interested in the following topics as well: